HEADMASTER – DEON VISSER

 What I enjoy most at Unity College is the privilege of being part of a dedicated and friendly team of special learners and educators.
 It is quite fulfilling to see learners demonstrating their unique talents, gifts, strengths and creativity despite their learning challenges.
 Teaching numeracy, literacy and design and technology in Special Education is my newly found and exciting experience especially after teaching in mainstream for a long time.

-SPEECH THERAPIST –
+SPEECH & LANGUAGE THERAPIST –

 COUNSELLING PSYCHOLOGIST – MARILISE NEL